9.2.2.1.1 - Example: Summarized Data

 5. State a "real world" conclusion.

-There is evidence that patients who receive our treatment weigh less than participants who do not receive our treatment in the population.
+There is convincing evidence that patients who receive our treatment weigh less than participants who do not receive our treatment in the population.